quentinlowette/treasurer/README.md

 It can use Text Recognition to scan a receipt and find the main informations needed to register a transaction.

 This project was done for the course PROJ0011-1 of the University of Liege.

+## Features
+- Onboarding of new users
+- List of transactions affecting the bank account and/or the cash
+- Scan of receipts